red panda sleeping

 1. Habitat Loss and Fragmentation

-This is one of the biggest threats to red panda populations.
+Habitat loss is one of the biggest reasons why the red panda is considered endangered.
 Because the animals have such specific habitat requirements, any disturbance to the ecosystem can dramatically shrink their range.
 In many cases, red panda populations end up isolated from each other, confined to mountaintops.
+In Nepal, 70% of the red panda population is already split into 400 small forest patches.
 The following lead to habitat loss and fragmentation:

 • Clearcutting: Removing all the trees or bamboo in an area means red pandas must leave to find food and shelter.
 Bamboo doesn’t easily reestablish in disturbed areas or after being clearcut.